Water-Run/oloc/README.md

 - **Comprehensive exception handling, precisely pointing out errors and their locations with corresponding suggestions**
 - **Neat and formatted output results**
   - The formatting features can be customized.
+  - The results provide a method to print the calculation of each specific detail.
 - **Ability to retrieve step-by-step calculation results**
 - **Multi-type conversion support**, including `int`, `float`, and the native `Fraction` type
   - Includes controllable floating-point conversion precision: explicitly specify it using the `?` operator or modify the default precision.